awsdocs/aws-java-developer-guide-v2/doc_source/asynchronous.md

 ## Advanced operations<a name="advanced-operations"></a>

 The AWS SDK for Java 2\.x uses [Netty](https://netty.io), an asynchronous event\-driven network application framework, to handle I/O threads\.
 The AWS SDK for Java 2\.x creates an `ExecutorService` behind Netty, to complete the futures returned from the HTTP client request through to the Netty client\.
 This abstraction reduces the risk of an application breaking the async process if developers choose to stop or sleep threads\.
-By default, 50 Threads are generated for each asynchronous client, and managed in a queue within the `ExecutorService`\.
+By default, each asynchronous client creates a threadpool based on the number of processors and manages the tasks in a queue within the `ExecutorService`\.

 Advanced users can specify their thread pool size when creating an asynchronous client using the following option when building\.